 Trending News

-- The IGNOU has extended the Assignment Submission deadline for December TEE 2022 until 15 December 2022.
+- The IGNOU has extended the Assignment Submission deadline for June TEE 2023 until 15 May 2023.

-IGNOU DNHE Admission 2023 Highlights:
+IGNOU DNHE Admission 2023 Highlights

 Course Name | Diploma in Nutrition and Health Education (DNHE) |